-This year, friends and partners of Children’s Hope are making a special effort on Orphan Sunday to help orphans by calling attention to the needs of the special needs orphans being cared for in Alenah’s Home in Beijing.
-Would you like to be a part as an ambassador and coordinator in your church?
+This year, friends and partners of Children’s Hope are making a special effort on Orphan Sunday to help orphans by calling attention to the support of the special needs orphans being cared for in Alenah’s Home in Beijing.

 The most inspiring messages motivate people with a sense of purpose bigger than themselves.
 They draw out and answer the question, “Why?”
 Why should I care?
 What should I sacrifice my time, money and energy to be a part of this?
 A truly compelling “why” casts vision, reinforces values, motivates people and gives them something bigger than themselves to believe in, pursue and sacrifice for.
 So how do we effectively communicate the “why” of our foster care, adoption and orphan care related ministry?
 What is the compelling message of our ministry?